 What can I do if I’m afraid of the dentist but need to go?

 Are you terrified of the dentist?
 If so, you’re not unusual.
-The UK’s Adult Dental Health Survey (2009) found that 12% of adults had extreme dental anxiety.
-And over a third (36%) had moderate dental anxiety.
+The UK’s Adult Dental Health Survey (2009) and England’s Adult Oral Health Survey (2021) found that 12% of adults had extreme dental anxiety.
+And over a third (36% and 42% respectively) had moderate dental anxiety.

 If you suffer with dental phobia, you may avoid dentists altogether.
 Many people who join our forum haven’t seen a dentist in many decades.

 Whether your fear is extreme and you suffer from actual dentophobia, or you have specific dental fears or a feeling of anxiety that makes dental visits difficult or impossible, help is at hand!

 If you already have a dentist you’re happy with, you can jump straight to our tips for coping with dental treatment!